hammerheim-game/hammerheim-rules/3-warbands.md

-Skills: The Reikland Champions may choose from Combat, Shooting, &, Strength, the Middenheim Champions may choose from Combat, Strength, & Speed, & the Marienburg

-Champions may choose from Combat, Shooting, & Speed, when he gains a new skill.
+Skills: The Reikland Champions may choose from Combat, Shooting, &, Strength, the Middenheim Champions may choose from Combat, Strength, & Speed, & the Marienburg Champions may choose from Combat, Shooting, & Speed, when they gain a new skill.

-0-2 Youngbloods
+0-1 Cleric
-15 gold crowns to hire
+45 gold crowns to hire
-These are young fighters who are still inexperienced, but eager to win their spurs in the savage fighting in and around the ruins of Mordheim.
+Most if not all humans will mutter or shout a prayer to their chosen deity in the midst of battle, but Clerics are capable of entire verses.
+They come in all shapes and sizes depending on which god they follow, varying from the belligerent Warrior-Priests of Ulric to the mischevous and magpie-like Priests of Ranald, to the devout healers of Shallaya.

 Profile M WS BS S T W I A Ld
-4 2 2 3 3 1 3 1 6
+4 3 3 3 3 1 3 1 7
-Weapons/Armor: Youngbloods may be equipped with weapons and armor chosen from the Mercenary Equipment list.
+Weapons/Armor: Clerics may be equipped with weapons and armour chosen from the Mercenary Equipment list.
-Skills: The Reikland & Marienburg Youngbloods may choose from Combat, Shooting, & Speed, The Middenheim Youngbloods may choose from Combat, Strength, & Speed, when he gains a new skill.
+Skills: Clerics may take Combat & Academic when they gain a new skill.
+Clerics of Ulric or Taal may also choose Strength skills.
+Clerics of Ranald may also choose Shooting and Speed skills.
+Special Rules
+Prayer User: Clerics are prayer users who dedicate themselves to a single deity.
+Upon recruitment you must decide which deity to dedicate your Cleric to - this will determine which prayers they are able to use.
+You may choose from: Prayers of Shallaya, Prayers of Taal, Prayers of Ulric (Middenland only), Funerary Rites, Prayers of Sigmar (Reikland only), or Prayers of Ranald.